-Letter to the IOC: Adobe an Eighth Fundamental Principle of Olympism
+Letter to the IOC: Adopt an Eighth Fundamental Principle of Olympism

 Dr. Thomas Bach